wrode/Blog/_posts/2016-05-29-Blockchain.md

 #### Ownership

-Another rule is whether people in the society *can* own things at all.
+Another subject which is important to reach agreement about is whether people in the society *can* own things at all.
 This may seem like a no brainer, but its not actually a given, take some of the hippy [communes](https://en.wikipedia.org/wiki/Commune) as an example.

 Once you have established the agreement that individuals can own things, the next step is to make sure there is agreement about who owns what.
 For some things, such as the personal property which I wear - it´s pretty clear.
 If I make some sandals out of hemp, they are either on my feet or in my apartment.
 It is also not the end of the world if I happened to lose them.
-Likewise, it sucks to lose other pieces of clothing, my wallet, my playstation controller etc. But again, it´s not the end of the world, life goes on.
+Likewise, it sucks to lose other pieces of clothing, my wallet, my playstation controller etc. but again, it´s not the end of the world, life goes on.

-Then there are the big things.
-Things that *really* do impact you if you lose them.
+Then there are the *big things*.
+Things that really do impact you if you lose them.
 An example of a big thing is the apartment that you own.
 Losing that apartment would be life changing.
 If it was possible to steal an apartment in the same way that you could steal a purse, then that is what thiefs would be doing because that is were the big bucks would be.
 People would be spending their time protecting their apartment, and society as a whole would not function well.
-Therefore, it is important that society agrees about who owns the big things.
+Therefore, for the big things, it is important that society agrees about who owns what.

 So what is stopping another person from sneaking in to my apartment and claiming it for himself, while I am strolling about town in my new hemp sandals?